mli/deepnumpy-doc/api/deepnumpy/index.rst

 **Acknowledgements**

-Large parts of this manual originate from NumPy's documents.
+Large parts of this manual originate from NumPy documents.